 Other steps that will follow after the distinction of the constituent communities and their specific resources include:

 - Validating and retraining teachers for realistic productivity, and not just repetition of foreign curriculum.
 Thence, awarding higher degrees will be based on productivity and local reality, instead of just consistency with foreign academic traditions.
-Also, concluded graduates could be given opportunities to validate their qualifications through further studies and post practical examinations.
+Also, graduates could be given opportunities to validate their qualifications through further studies and post practical examinations.

 - Improving the working and living condition of teachers with more practical resources, providing them with opportunities to improve themselves and their students’ intellectual capacity.
 This will encourage intelligent people to take the teaching career more seriously than it is done now in the country.

 - Facilitating the creation of more primary, secondary and tertiary schools with improved methodology and curriculum in all local governments around the country to diversify training of different capacities.
-Individuals, communities and companies will be encourage to create more schools using diverse forms of education for specific professions and contributions.
+Individuals, communities and companies will be encouraged to create more schools using diverse forms of education-methodologies for specific professions and contributions.
 Increasing the number of schools will reduce the overcrowding lecture halls and schools that do not take students seriously, since they have very large crowd.
 Also, the teachers can interact and know their students individually, instead of seeing thousands of people they may never recognize afterwards.

-- Teaching simply explained mathematics and basic English communication skills to Nigerians at different levels through different mediums.
-This includes organizing subsidized adult education centres, academic video-games, online tutorials, public school enrollment drives, radio/television and even church programs for teaching basic communication skills.
+- Teaching simply explained mathematics and basic English communication skills to Nigerians at different levels through various simplified mediums.
+This includes organizing subsidized adult education centres, academic video-games, online tutorials, public school enrollment drives, radio/television and even religious programs for teaching basic communication skills.
 Thence, every Nigerian will be able to speak both English and his local language.
 This is necessary to form a background upon which Nigerians can dialogue and contribute ideas for the society.
-It also demonstrates the emotional preconditions for having cordial and productive communications in a society.
+It also instills the emotional preconditions for having cordial and productive communications in a society.